Resources

 A little bit of self-care goes a long way for wellness.

-Get support from your community.
+Get wellbeing support from our community.

-Find essential services in your community
+Find immediate help in our community

-Call 403-943-1500
+403-943-1500

 Addiction Helpline

-1-866-332-2322
+Call 1-866-332-2322

 Available 24 hours, 7 days a week, offering confidential support, information and referrals to Albertans experiencing addiction concerns, including problem gambling.